hbarton2/cscd350-f24-AndTheyWereRoomates/patterns.md

 #### Line 20 - 25
 Creates an instance when needed.

-# Facade
-In the GUI and CLI interface, we simplify the complexity of creating a class and file.
-#### CommandLineTerminal.java
-The while loop in the given launch function only asks for the user's input, taking what was input into it and treating it as a valid command.
-The way the program does this has a lot of checks to ensure the input is valid and usable.
-But for the user, this is just a basic text input on their end, only needing to format their inputs correctly for it to work.

 # Chain of Responsibilities
 Through multiple java files, the way a code is handled is through one program taking in code and then passing it to another file that will parse the information if the input is valid